Winsor & Newton Artist's Water Colour Chart

 Just like people, each and every pigment differs in shape, size, colour, and “personality”.
-Pigments, especially in water colour, serve as a set of tools or vocabulary to help artists manipulate their work and alter their expression.
+Pigments, especially in watercolour, serve as a set of tools or vocabulary to help artists manipulate their work and alter their expression.

 Blue area of the spectrum showing different single pigment characteristics.

-Wherever possible, single pigments have been used in Artists’ Water Colour to ensure that we offer the widest choice of colours and pigment characteristics or positions, such as hue, particle size, transparency, tinting strength, etc. This helps broaden the artist’s creative expression.
+Wherever possible, single pigments have been used in Artists’ Water Colour to ensure that they offer the widest choice of colours and pigment characteristics or positions, such as hue, particle size, transparency, tinting strength, etc. This helps broaden the artist’s creative expression.

-We use single pigments wherever possible.
+Winsor & Newton use single pigments wherever possible.
 Single pigment formulations are purer in hue and cleaner in colour than mixtures of pigments, providing a larger number of colour mixes before resulting in muddy effects.
 Within the new Artists’ Water Colour range there are 75 single pigments amounting to 78% of the range.

 The unique hue of Cobalt Violet (A) cannot be matched by a mixture of pigments (B)